LennyDickey/pwa/README.md

    PORT=3001
    ```

-4. It's recommended that you run the api server on port 3001 while developing locally, as the client app will default to port 3000.
+4) It's recommended that you run the api server on port 3001 while developing locally, as the client app will default to port 3000.
-5. Make sure `mongod` is running by running… ahem… `mongod`
+5) Make sure `mongod` is running by running… ahem… `mongod`
-6. From that point you can run the api server either by using `nodemon` or just running `node server.js`
+6) From that point you can run the api server either by using `nodemon` or just running `node server.js`
-7. Now for the client application. `cd client`
+7) Now for the client application. `cd client`
-8. Install the client app's dependencies with `npm install`
+8) Install the client app's dependencies with `npm install`
-9. From the client directory, run `npm start` to boot up the client application.
+9) From the client directory, run `npm start` to boot up the client application.
-10. $$$ Profit
+10) $$
+    $$